aakarsh31/Sound-Genes/README.md

 ## Dependencies Installation

 1. Install Java: Make sure you have Java installed on your system.
-You can download and install the latest version of Java from the [official website] (https://www.java.com/en/download/).
+You can download and install the latest version of Java from the [official website](https://www.java.com/en/download/).

-2. Make sure you have [Python 3] (https://www.python.org/downloads/) and [pip] (https://pip.pypa.io/en/stable/installation/) installed
+2. Make sure you have [Python 3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installation/) installed

 3. Then run the following command to install all the python based dependencies